Klurifixus/Fixus-IT-Consulting/README.md

 <img src="/thanks-tablet.png" height="250" alt="Picture of the Thanks.html and the mp4 file that opens automatically.">
 I know you should'nt have one on autoplay, but i wanted it.
 So i created it!

+## Bugs
+- Used a empty div to make space in the bottom of the contact.html page.
+- Used added margin-bottom and top to adjust view, because of flaws in flexbox an all pages.

 ## Tools I Have Used

 - Visual Studio for coding.